Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 - For mild cases, teaching your dog to respond to certain verbal cues can give him something else to focus on.
 "Leave it" redirects your dog and then "sit" provides an alternate, incompatible behaviors that can help in particular because it's almost impossible for a dog to sit and chase/bite the tail at the same time.
 Of course, try this only after all medical causes have been ruled out.

 - For boredom, lack of mental stimulation, and excess energy, provide more exercise training and environmental enrichment.
-Stuffing a Kong with goodies, feed his meals in Kong Wobbler.
-In other words, entertain your dog!
+Stuffing a Kong with goodies, feed his meals in a Kong Wobbler.
+Encourage these alternate hobbies and entertain your dog!

-- For obsessive compulsive behaviors, dogs benefit from increased exercise, training and mental stimulation, but this is only a part of the solving the puzzle.
+- For obsessive-compulsive behaviors, dogs benefit from increased exercise, training and mental stimulation, but this is only a part of solving the puzzle.
+Pharmaceutical intervention along with behavior modification is often necessary.

 - Managing the dog's environment by preventing access to triggers or situations that evoke the behavior is important.